Length: 56 - 81 mm

-The Prince Baskettail is an uncommon case of an Emerald that has dark wing tips.
+The prince baskettail is an uncommon case of an emerald (Corduliidae) that has dark wing tips.
 Each wing also usually has a basal spot and a brown nodal spot.
 The abdomen has yellow lateral markings that fade with age.

 Epitheca princeps hunts high off the ground, even among the treetops.